MaiJi97/Leetcode/README.md

 ## Binary Tree / Binary Search Tree / Graph / 类卿

 ### 1) DFS through Recursion </br>
-   If have the possibility to visit a node repeatedly, will need to use a hashset to track if the node has already been visited.
+   If have the possibility to visit a node repeatedly, will need track if the node has already been visited.
 Eg: in graph </br>

    Note: </br>
    - Do we need a separate helper method?
 Yes if we need to take in different parameters that contain additional information regarding the current state, or if the return type is different.